Frequently Answered Questions for Homeowners

 Because beautiful photographs will entice your buyers and have them (literally) lining up at your front door.

-Professional real estate photographers bring a sense of design, an eye for composition, and their technical knowledge of camera and lighting gear to create the kinds of images that people want to see while they're shopping.
+As a professional real estate photographer, I bring a sense of design, an eye for composition, and my technical knowledge of camera and lighting gear to create the kinds of images that people want to see while they're shopping.

 Sure, you can take the do-it-yourself approach to every aspect of selling your home, including the listing photos.
 Understand, though, that hiring a real estate photographer can make your home much more attractive to buyers.